Editorial statute

 1. A written document in our possession that comes from a credible source

-2. A data set we have analyzed ourselves that comes from a credible source
+2. A data set we have analysed ourselves that comes from a credible source

 3. The information of a credible person who is demonstrably competent in the respective subject area

-5. The following conditions must be met for us not to disclose the identity of a person source to our readers and users in exceptional cases:
+5. The following conditions must be met for us not to disclose the identity of an individual source to our readers and users in exceptional cases:

 1. The person explicitly insists on protecting his or her identity.
-And this wish is understandable for outsiders.
+And this wish is reasonable from an outsider’s perspective.

 2. We have tried intensively – but unsuccessfully – to find an alternative source for the same information that can be quoted by name.

-3. There is a second anonymous person who independently confirms the information of the first source to be quoted anonymously.
+3. There is a second anonymous person who independently confirms the information provided by the first anonymous source quoted.

 4. We may disclose the environment or employer of at least one of the two anonymous sources.